Hair Loss (cont.)

 - Female-pattern baldness is very similar to its male counterpart, it occurs after menopause, and often spares the frontal hairline.
 It usually involves an overall thinning of hair.

 - Telogen effluvium is a phenomenon that occurs mostly in females, especially post pregnancy when there is an entirely, spontaneously reversible shedding of scalp hair.

 - Alopecia areata, a non-scarring alopecia, is thought to be an autoimmune disease and is characterized by distinct, localized, sharply marginated areas of hair loss.
 This characteristically spontaneously remits but occasionally can result in the loss of 100% of all body hair.

-- Medications such as allopurinol (Zyloprim) and warfarin (Coumadin)
+- Medications such as allopurinol (Zyloprim), oral vitamin A analogs, chemotherapeutic drugs, and warfarin (Coumadin)

 - Uncommon causes of alopecia

 Patient Comments & Reviews